kyohmizu/slides-deploy-aks/main.md

 ---
 ### IaC

-- All services (but DB) are managed with terraform
+- All Azure services (but DB) are managed with terraform

   - azurerm_resource_group
   - azurerm_kubernetes_cluster